lijikun/my-customized-linux-setup/README.md

 * Install necessary proprietary firmwares and drivers (especially for WiFi and GPU) so that one has a usable system on first boot.
 Set up network connection(s), e.g. by copying the contents of `/etc/NetworkManager/system-connections` to the new system.

-* Disable onboard audio (`echo 'blacklist snd_hda_intel' | sudo tee /etc/modprobe.d/disable-onboard-audio.conf`) if necessary.
-Also set up correct sampling rate for sound devices such as USB sound cards.

 * If using `grub-pc`, edit `/etc/default/grub` for a sane grub config.
 If using `refind` install it.

-* Install key packages such as `sudo`, `ssh` and `vim`.
+* Install key packages such as `sudo`, `ssh` and `vim`, as well as Windows compability utilities such as `ntfs-3g`.

 * Change the root user password and/or create a normal user.

+* Disable onboard audio (`echo 'blacklist snd_hda_intel' | sudo tee /etc/modprobe.d/disable-onboard-audio.conf`) if necessary.
+Also set up correct sampling rate for sound devices such as USB sound cards.